3 ECommerce Financing Options to Grow Your Business

 Start by clearing up a common misconception: Cash flow and profit are two very different concepts.
 Many entrepreneurs get caught in a bit of a trap, either mistakenly viewing the cash in their bank as profit available for taking or believing that profit on business accounts represents available cash for business requirements.

 The reality is that you can have cash in the bank and still be unprofitable.
 You can also be profitable without having the funds necessary to cover business operations.
-These are both crucial aspects of running an eCommerce business and require appropriate management.
+These are crucial aspects of running an eCommerce business and require appropriate management.

 Net profit is the income that remains after factoring in the cost of goods, expenses, and taxes.
 You can be profitable without having cash in the bank.
 Your net profit may have been reinvested in new inventory, leaving you profitable yet cash poor.

-	eCommerce Financing Options
+ECommerce Financing Options